koulaxizis/ufit/README.md

 - Removes trashed files older than 30 days.

 **Absolutely no warranty provided.
 I'm not responsible in any way for any possible damage may occur on your system.
 Use it at your own responsibility. :wink:**

+##### Last but not least: If you find this script useful, consider making a small donation to support me.
+Thanks! :heart: